SFDC Administration Foundation (1 Blogs) Become a Certified Professional

 Objects, Fields And Records In Salesforce

-Objects, Fields and Records are the building blocks of Salesforce.
-So, it is important to know what they are and what role they play in building Apps.
+Objects, Fields, and Records are Salesforce’s building blocks.
+It is important to know what they are and what role they play in building Apps.

 Objects are the database tables in Salesforce where data is stored.
 There are two types of objects in Salesforce:

-• Standard objects: The objects provided by Salesforce are called standard objects.
-For example, Accounts, Contacts, Leads, Opportunities, Campaigns, Products, Reports, Dashboard etc.
+• Standard objects: Salesforce provides standard objects, such as Accounts, Contacts, Leads, Opportunities, Campaigns, Products, Reports, and Dashboards.

 • Custom objects: The objects created by users are called custom objects.

-Objects are a collection of records and records are a collection of fields.
+Objects are collections of records, and records are collections of fields.

 Every row in an object consists of many fields.
 Thus a record in an object is a combination of related fields.
 Look at the below excel for illustration.